Mandi (1983 film): Plot

-In the meanwhile, Rukmini Bai gets to know about the budding love between Zeenat and Sushil and she forbids Zeenat from going ahead with the relationship.
-She reveals that Zeenat is the illegitimate child of Mr. Aggarwal and another prostitute, and Rukmini Bai had kept it as a secret for years, in order to save the face of Mr. Aggarwal.
-It makes Zeenat and Sushil siblings and renders their romantic relationship prohibited.
-The complications set in when Sushil refuses to marry Malti and runs away from his house in order to pursue Zeenat.
-He asks Zeenat to elope from the brothel with him in search of better existence and Zeenat accepts his proposal.
-The whole brothel is in a state of panic when the news of Zeenat's elopement breaks out.
-Rukmini Bai and Aggarwal go in search of the children.
-However, during the way, Zeenat is overcome by guilt as she is aware of their biological relationship and thus, runs away from Sushil as well.
+In the meanwhile, Rukmini Bai gets to know about the budding love between Zeenat and Sushil and forbids Zeenat from going ahead with the relationship.
+She reveals that Zeenat is the illegitimate child of Mr. Aggarwal and another prostitute, and Rukmini Bai had kept it as a secret for years, in order to save Mr. Aggarwal's reputation.
+This makes Zeenat and Sushil half-siblings and renders their romantic relationship incestuous.

+Further complications set in when Sushil refuses to marry Malti and runs away from his house in order to pursue Zeenat.
+He asks Zeenat to elope with him in search of a better existence and Zeenat accepts his proposal.
+The whole brothel is in a state of panic when news of Zeenat's elopement breaks out.
+Rukmini Bai and Aggarwal go in search of the youngsters.
+However, along the way, Zeenat is overcome by guilt as she is aware of their biological relationship and thus, runs away from Sushil as well.
 Sushil is heartbroken.
 Rukmini Bai too is unable to come to terms with the news of Zeenat's disappearance.
-She is sobbing in her brothel and instead of getting sympathy, she is rebuked by Nadira (Soni Razdan), a prostitute who works for her.
-She asks Rukmini Bai to exit the brothel as the women do not need her anymore and can run the brothel on their own.
-Rukmini Bai is in a state of shock and with a heavy heart, she quits the brothel with her faithful helper Tungrus (Naseeruddin Shah).
-On their way, due to exhaustion, they halt for water.
+She is sobbing in her brothel and instead of getting sympathy, she is rebuked by Nadira, a prostitute who works for her.
+She asks Rukmini Bai to leave the brothel as the women do not need her anymore and can run the brothel on their own.

+Rukmini Bai is in a state of shock and with a heavy heart, she quits the brothel with her faithful helper Tungrus.
+On their way, they stop for water.
 While looking for water, Tungrus accidentally comes across a Shiv Lingam.
-He calls out to Rukmini Bai and they both pray to the Shivlingam for a better future.
-Just then, they see Phoolmani (Sreela Majumdar), a former brothel woman, running towards them.
+He calls out to Rukmini Bai and they both pray to the lingam for a better future.
+Just then, they see Phoolmani, a former brothel woman, running towards them.
 Rukmini Bai is delighted at the sight of Phoolmani and thanks the almighty.